Vestibular Rehabilitation

 Comprehensive Dizziness Care Starts Here

-Optimal management of dizziness is best achieved through a network of providers who collectively address its oftentimes multiple and overlapping causes, including pharmacological, physiological, psychosocial, nutritional, and cognitive factors.
-A Physical Therapist specializing in Vestibular Rehabilitation Therapy (VRT) plays a critical role in that network, bringing advanced training in both diagnosing and treating the many conditions that contribute to dizziness.
-At our practice, Jason Vaughn, PT, DPT, goes beyond standard assessment by combining neurological screening and balance and gait evaluation with specialized vestibular equipment, including Infrared Video Goggles, to more precisely differentiate Central (more serious) from Peripheral vestibular disorders and guide each patient toward the most effective course of care.
+Optimal management of dizziness is best achieved through a collaboration of providers who collectively address its oftentimes multiple and overlapping causes, including pharmacological, physiological, psychosocial, nutritional, and cognitive factors.
+A Physical Therapist specializing in Vestibular Rehabilitation Therapy (VRT) plays a critical role in this team of providers, bringing advanced training in both diagnosing and treating the many conditions that contribute to dizziness.
+At our practice, Jason Vaughn, PT, DPT, AVPT combines advanced Certifications in Vestibular Rehabilitation with years of clinical practice treating primarily dizzy patients.
+His Evaluation, Assessment and Treatment approach incorporates the best up-to-date evidence-based practice by incorporating neurological screening, vestibular function testing (with specialized vestibular equipment, including Infrared Video Oculography) and balance and gait evaluation, to more precisely differentiate Central (more serious) from Peripheral vestibular disorders and guide each patient toward the most effective course of care.

 Jason Vaughn, PT, DPT